Ads

 Because airflow around a blade shank tends to disperse anti-icing fluids to areas where ice does not collect in large quantities, feed shoes, or boots, are installed on the blade leading edge.
 These feed shoes are a narrow strip of rubber extending from the blade shank to a blade station that is approximately 75 percent of the propeller radius.
 The feed shoes are molded with several parallel open channels in which fluid flows from the blade shank toward the blade tip by centrifugal force.
 The fluid flows laterally from the channels over the leading edge of the blade.

 Isopropyl alcohol is used in some anti-icing systems because of its availability and low cost.
 Phosphate compounds are comparable to isopropyl alcohol in anti-icing performance and have the advantage of reduced flammability.
 However, phosphate compounds are comparatively expensive and, consequently, are not widely used.
 This system has disadvantages in that it requires several components that add weight to the aircraft, and the time of anti-ice available is limited to the amount of fluid on board.
-This system is not used on modern aircraft, giving way to the electric deicing systems.
+This system is no longer used on most modern aircraft, having been replaced by electric deicing systems.

 Figure 2.
 Typical electrical deicing system

 The timer or cycling unit determines the sequence of which blades (or portion thereof) are currently being deiced, and for what length of time.
-The cycling unit applies power to each deice boot, or boot segment, in a sequence or all on order.
+The cycling unit applies power to each deice boot, or boot segment, in sequence or all at once, depending on the system design.

 Figure 3.
 Deicing brush block and slip ring assembly